-We are the most populous Local Government Area (LGA) in New South Wales, being home to over 360,000 people.
+We are the most populous local government area (LGA) in New South Wales, being home to just under 355,000 people.
 The LGA is located in Sydney's south-western suburbs, between eight and 23 kilometres south-west of the Sydney CBD.

-- We are a fast-growing City: between 2022 and 2036 our City is expected to accommodate another 60,000+ people. - We are a culturally diverse City: 44 per cent of our residents were born overseas and 60 per cent speak a language other than English at home. - Our age demographic is a microcosm of Greater Sydney: the median age in our City is 35, compared to 36 for Greater Sydney.
-The proportion of our residents who are younger - aged under 18 - (24 per cent) is comparable with Greater Sydney (22 per cent) as are those aged 60 or above (18.8 per cent for our City, compared to 19 per cent for Greater Sydney). - We are a productive City: our City generated \$15.5 billion in gross regional product in 2018-19 - almost three percent of the State's economy.
-This makes Canterbury-Bankstown the eighth largest economy in NSW.
-Both our City sectors and our industrial sectors are important to our economic success.
+- We are a fast-growing City: our City is expected to accommodate another 114,000 people over the next 20 years. - We are a culturally diverse City: 42 per cent of our residents were born overseas and 59 per cent speak a language other than English at home. - Our age demographic is a microcosm of Greater Sydney: the median age in our City is 35, compared to 36 for Greater Sydney.
+The proportion of our residents who are younger - aged under 18 - (24 per cent) is comparable with Greater Sydney (22 per cent) as are those aged 60 or above (18.8 per cent for our City, compared to 19 per cent for Greater Sydney). - We are a productive City: we are home to over 32,000 businesses and 114,000 local jobs.
+This results in \$15 billion in output making Canterbury Bankstown the eighth largest economy in NSW.
+Both our city sectors and our industrial sectors are important to our economic success.
 Our City houses 118 schools and the Bankstown campus of Western Sydney University.

-• Our labour force is diverse: we have the full range of skills and qualifications in our area.
-Our eastern and southern suburbs rank higher on the Socio-Economic Indexes for Areas (SEIFA) Index of Advantage/ Disadvantage and are more likely to house highly qualified, high income households, while our central areas rank lower and are more likely to house migrant households working through the socio-economic challenges of transitioning to a new country.1
+Our labour force is diverse: we have the full range of skills and qualifications in our area.
+Our eastern and southern suburbs rank higher on the Socio-Economic Indexes for Areas (SEIFA) Index of Advantage/ Disadvantage and are more likely to house highly qualified, high income households, while our central areas rank lower and are more likely to house migrant households working through the socio-economic challenges of transitioning to a new country.